makrai/notes/liu23-omnigrok-grokking-beyond-algor.md

 # TL;DR

-* understand grokking through the lens of neural loss landscapes, and show grokking can occur for various datasets beyond algorithmic datasets.
+* understand grokking through the lens of neural loss landscapes
+* grokking can occur for various datasets beyond algorithmic datasets

 # Abstract

-* Grokking, the unusual,elusive phenomenon for algorithmic datasets where generalization happens long after overfitting the training data
+* Grokking, the unusual, elusive phenomenon for algorithmic datasets where generalization happens long after overfitting the training data
 * We aim to understand grokking by analyzing the loss landscapes of NNs,
-  * the mismatch between training and test losses as the cause for grokking.
-We
+  * the mismatch between training and test losses as the cause for grokking
   * "LU mechanism": training and test losses (against model weight norm) typically resemble "L" and "U", respectively
-* This simple mechanism can nicely explain many aspects of grokking: data size dependence, weight decay dependence, the emergence of representations, etc.
+* This simple mechanism can nicely explain many aspects of grokking: data size dependence, weight decay dependence, the emergence of reprs, etc
 * Guided by the intuitive picture, we are able to induce grokking on tasks involving images, language and molecules
   * nL the grokking signals are sometimes less dramatic
-* We attribute the dramatic nature of grokking for algorithmic datasets to representation learning.
+* We attribute the dramatic nature of grokking for algorithmic datasets to representation learning